 Georgian Bay – A U.N.
 Biosphere Reserve Since 2004

-In the meanwhile, more reading makes clear how little I knew about G’Bay and its natural and cultural history.
+Meanwhile, more reading makes clear how little I knew about G’Bay and its natural and cultural history.
 It is a Biosphere Reserve whose significance was recognized by the United Nations UNESCO branch in 2004.
 As the website states in its webpage dedicated to the Bay –

 The Georgian Bay Biosphere Reserve comprises the largest island archipelago of the North American Great Lakes.
 Known locally as ‘The Thirty Thousand Islands’, it consists of a complex association of bays, inlets, sounds, islands, and shoals lying along the edge of the Canadian Shield bedrock, whose low lying hills and ridges characterize the adjacent mainland.
 This topography supports a rich mosaic of forests, wetlands, and rocky habitat types with associated biodiversity.
 It is also noted for its extraordinary scenic views which attract large numbers of summer residents, cruising boaters, and seasonal visitors.

-While the boundaries of the Biosphere do not include the north shore of the Bay and its many islands – i.e. the stretch up from French River delta to Beaverstone Bay and Philip Edward Island – what is found within the lines on the map above more than lives up to the description.
+While the boundaries of the Biosphere do not include the north shore of the Bay and its many islands – i.e. the stretch up from the French River delta to Beaverstone Bay and Philip Edward Island – what is found within the lines on the map above more than lives up to the description.
 The north shore from Key Harbour offers more of the same and has less boat traffic than the section from Parry Sound to the Severn River and Midland.